avinashbabudonthu/core-java-practice/notes.md

 ## Object
 * `Instance`: Any dynamic memory allocation
 * `Object`: instance of a class
+* Create object using `new` keyword
+* `new`
+	* Loads the class to JVM
+	* Executes static initializers
+	* Initialize static fields declared in class (remember static final fields will be initialized at compile time)
+	* Allocates memory for non static members of the class
+	* Loads non static members of the class.
+Initializes non static members of the class
+	* Executes constructor
 * Create object
 ```
 Student studentReference = new Student();